machikania/phyllosoma/documents/readme-pu-e.txt

 [LIB] directory
 　Class library that can be easily used from BASIC programs.
 Copy the entire LIB directory to the root of the SD card and use it

+[docs] directory
+　Stores documents
+　- help.txt
+　- help-e.txt
+　　Reference manual for KM-BASIC

+　- class.txt
+　- class-e.txt
+　　Reference Manual for Object-Oriented Programming in KM-BASIC

+　- cpuclock.txt
+　- cpuclock-e.txt
+　　How to adjust the CPU clock frequency

+　- embed.txt
+　- embed-e.txt
+　　How to Create File Embedded Executables

+　- keyboard.txt
+　- keyboard-e.txt
+　　How to connect and use a keyboard

+　- pcconnect.txt
+　- pcconnect-e.txt
+　　How to transfer files from your PC to MachiKania

+　- shematic_ntsc.png
+　- shematic_xiao.png
+　　MachiKania type PU schematics

+　- wifi.txt
+　- wifi-e.txt
+　　Reference manual to use WiFi connection with Raspberry Pi Pico W

 [samples] directory
 　BASIC sample programs.
 Copy these files to the root directory of the